 Clint Eastwood declined the director's seat, and Ted Post stepped in, although interviews with Eastwood and books about him have indicated that he and second unit director Buddy Van Horn actually directed more of the film than Post did.
 Post had earlier directed Eastwood in several Rawhide (1959) episodes and the feature Hang 'Em High (1968).

 The SFPD range where Harry meets the four "rookies" is in reality the Oakland (California) Police Department's indoor range.
 It's now closed, partly due to the many "Dirty Harry" fans who kept trying to sneak into it, but mostly due to indoor inhaled lead problems.

-The two escort carriers were ex Rabaul (which was acquired by the navy after WWII but never commissioned and never saw service of any kind) and ex USS Badoeng Strait. (which was completed too late to serve in WWII but saw action in the Pacific - including combat in the Korean War).
+The two escort carriers were the former Rabaul (which was acquired by the navy after World War II, but never commissioned, and never saw service of any kind) and the former U.S.S.
+Badoeng Strait. (which was completed too late to serve in World War II, but saw action in the Pacific, including combat during the Korean War).

 The trivia items below may give away important plot points.